 VSCodium Not Using NVIDIA GPU on Optimus Laptops

-If VSCodium fails to use the dedicated NVIDIA GPU when you select Run with Dedicated GPU from the right-click menu, launch it from the terminal with GPU acceleration explicitly enabled:
+If VSCodium fails to use the dedicated NVIDIA GPU when you select Run with Dedicated GPU from the right-click menu, instead launch it from the terminal with GPU acceleration explicitly enabled:

 __NV_PRIME_RENDER_OFFLOAD=1 __GLX_VENDOR_LIBRARY_NAME=nvidia codium